tboulet/Improved-Semantic-Segmentation-for-Night-Drive/README.md

     (default: './results/unet_night_none.h5')
 ```

-## ForkGAN
+## Generating a dataset
-ForkGAN is an improved version of CycleGAN able of generating a night-time dataset.

 ### Dataset
 We used the BDD100K dataset available here: [https://bdd-data.berkeley.edu](https://bdd-data.berkeley.edu).

+### ForkGAN
+ForkGAN is an improved version of CycleGAN able of generating a night-time dataset.
+The official implementation can be found here : [https://github.com/zhengziqiang/ForkGAN](https://github.com/zhengziqiang/ForkGAN).

+To use the ForkGAN
 Here are the paths to install it:

 `ForkGAN`